Jinnyxchoi/my-portfolio/README.md

 # Jin Young's Personal Portfolio

 Hello, World.
 This website was created from scratch using only HTML and SCSS/Sass.
+It is deployed through AWS Amplify.